mrpossoms/kirkroerig.com/kirkroerig/articles/policy_gradient.md

 \end{bmatrix}
 $$

-Where each of the $\theta_i$ are the parameters of the policy.
-Because this is a very simple example our input state $x$ is constant (specifically, always 1), and as a consequence these parameters represent the _relative_ probabilities of each action.
+Where each of the $\theta_i$ are the scalar parameters of the policy.
+Because this is a very simple example our input state $x$ is constant (specifically, 1 and can be ignored), and as a consequence these parameters represent the _relative_ probabilities of each action.

 $$
 a | x